SVGDreamer: Text Guided SVG Generation with Diffusion Model: Applications of SVGDreamer

-We will start by explaining the usage of our SVGDreamer tool for poster design.
-Initially, we employ SVGDreamer to generate graphic content.
-Then, we utilize modern font libraries to create vector fonts, taking advantage of SVG's transform properties to precisely control the font layout.
-Ultimately, we combine the vector images and fonts to produce comprehensive vector posters.
-To be more specific, we employ the FreeType font library~\footnote{\url{http://freetype.org/index.html}} to represent glyphs using vectorized graphic outlines.
-In simpler terms, these glyph's outlines are composed of lines, Bézier curves, or B-Spline curves.
-This approach allows us to adjust and render the letters at any size, similar to other vector illustrations.
-The joint optimization of text and graphic content for enhanced visual quality is left for future work.
+A poster typically combines typography and graphical content to convey information in a visually organized manner.
+Although text-to-image models have advanced rapidly, they still struggle with accurate text rendering, controllable typography, and stable layout composition.
+By contrast, SVG provides direct control over text placement, geometric transformation, and resolution-independent rendering.
+Figure~\ref{fig:supp_posters} compares posters created with SVGDreamer against those generated by four text-to-image baselines.
+Note that all outputs from the baseline methods are raster images.

-As depicted in~\cref{fig:supp_posters}, both Stable Diffusion~\cite{ldm_Rombach_2022} (the first column) and DeepFloyd IF~\cite{deepfloydif_stability_2023} (the second column) display various text rendering errors, including missing glyphs, repeated or merged glyphs, and misshapen glyphs.
-GlyphControl~\cite{glyphcontrol_yang_2023} (the third column) occasionally omits individual letters, and the fonts obscure content, resulting in areas where the fonts appear to lack content objects.
-TextDiffuser~\cite{textdiffuser_chen_2023} (the fifth column) is capable of generating fonts for different layouts, but it also suffers from the artifact of layout control masks, which disrupts the overall harmony of the content.
-In contrast, posters created using our SVGDreamer are not restricted by resolution size, ensuring the text remains clear and legible.
-Moreover, our approach offers the convenience of easily editing both fonts and layout, providing a more flexible poster design approach.
+Our poster design pipeline is asset-based.
+We first use SVGDreamer to generate the graphical content, and then use modern font libraries to create vectorized glyphs that can be precisely positioned, scaled, and transformed within the SVG canvas.
+Finally, we combine the generated vector graphics and vectorized text into a complete poster.
+Specifically, we use the FreeType font library\footnote{\url{http://freetype.org/index.html}} to represent glyphs as vector outlines composed of lines, B\'ezier curves, or B-spline curves.
+This representation allows text to be edited and rendered at arbitrary resolutions, making it naturally compatible with vector illustrations.
+Joint optimization of textual and graphical content remains an interesting direction for future work.